 Always Back a Hat, Gloves, & a Scarf

-Traveling in Europe during the winter is all about maintaining your body heat relative to the cold that is surrounding it.
-That’s why a hat is a must-have piece of fashion for any cold weather trip throughout the continent.
+Traveling in Europe during the winter is about maintaining your body heat relative to the cold surrounding it.
+That’s why a hat is a must-have piece of fashion for any cold-weather trip throughout the continent.

-Adding gloves and a scarf for those blustery days will help to further ward off the cold, while also allowing you to express your unique style every day.
-On warmer days, the gloves and scarf simply slip into a day bag that you’ve likely brought along anyway.
+Adding gloves and a scarf for those windy days will help further ward off the cold while allowing you to express your unique style daily.
+On warmer days, the gloves and scarf slip into a day bag that you’ve likely brought along anyway.

 Always Have Some Loose Change or Cash Available

-On a cold, blustery day when the wind is biting at your skin, nothing soothes that feeling of cold better than a nice warm drink.
-From coffee to hot chocolate or something stronger, if you prefer, there are often vendors outside the sights and attractions that have the perfect drink that can warm you up.
+On a cold, windy day when the wind is biting at your skin, nothing soothes that feeling of cold better than a nice warm drink.
+From coffee to hot chocolate or something stronger, if you prefer, there are often vendors outside the sights and attractions with the perfect drink to warm you up.

 It’s also the perfect opportunity to grab a small cup or bowl of soup!
-Many vendors require physical money, which is why you should always keep a little extra in a pocket somewhere.
+Many vendors require physical money, so you should always keep some extra in your pocket.

 Bring Along Skin Care Essentials

 The cold breezes of Europe during the winter are famous for creating chapped lips and dry skin.
-Leave those conditions untreated for more than a day or two and your pleasant winter European trip will take a turn toward misery.
+Leave those conditions untreated for over a day or two, and your pleasant winter European trip will turn toward misery.

+The good news is that a simple lip balm and some dry skin lotion are often all you need to handle winter skin problems.
 Don’t forget your sunscreen too!
-Just because the weather has turned colder doesn’t mean that you won’t get a sunburn on a clear winter day.
+Just because the weather has turned colder doesn’t mean you won’t get sunburned on a clear winter day.

 Use Travel Backpacks or Bags That Come Across the Shoulders

-Secondly, they keep your hands free so you can shove them into your pockets if need be.
+Secondly, they keep your hands free so you can shove them into your pockets.
 Free hands are also more suited to carrying a hot cappuccino.

 Know what is and isn’t open during the off-season